austinmama/vpc-1/security-groups-default.md

 3. Update the default security group to add rules that allow SSH and PING.

-   Disabling SSH connections will prohibit the license registration for RedHat Enterprise Linux.
-This may result in provisioning failures.
+   Disabling SSH connections prohibits the license registration for RedHat Enterprise Linux.
+This can result in provisioning failures.
    {: important}

    ```